Atlas-OS/docs/docs/Getting started/Post-Installation/Software/index.md

 ## :material-shape-plus-outline: Installing software with Chocolatey

-You can install software by going to the folder (``Desktop/Atlas/1.
-Install Software``) and running the ``Install Software.ps1``script.
+You can install software by going to the ``Desktop/Atlas/1.
+Install Software`` folder and running the ``Install Software.ps1`` script.
 This script will let you use Chocolatey to install popular software, follow the options to install the applications successfully.

 Furthermore, you can install software by typing ``choco install -y --ignore-checksums <package name>`` in the command line.
 You can find the name of the package on the [Chocolatey website](https://chocolatey.org/packages).